How to learn to play the guitar

 Am, F, C, G in tablature

-For beginners learning how to play complex phrases on the guitar can be problematic.
-Just practice them at a slow pace several times in a row.
-Gradually increase the pace.
-Sometimes the slow-motion feature on the player is useful.
-In this case, it is important not only to determine the chord progression, but also to work out the rhythm accurately, and then hit the beat.
+For novice guitar players, learning to play complex phrases can be challenging.
+The trick is to practice them slowly and repeatedly, gradually increasing the speed.
+Using the slow-motion feature on your player can also be helpful.
+It is important to not only identify the chord progression, but also to master the rhythm accurately and hit the beat.

-Reggae rhythm, quick up and down strikes in every two beats
+Reggae rhythm involves rapid up and down strikes on every second beat

 Learning how to play arpeggio